Tutorial 3

 print(df)

-Finally, we must add columns with the appropriate labels for the sound source and sound type,
+Finally, we must add columns with the appropriate annotation label,

 We are now ready to submit the annotations to the database.